ErwanDavid/ufo-data-elk/README.md

+# UFO data to Elastic Stack

-am# Playing with Elastic & Kibana with UAP (UFO) data Use elasticsearch stack to store, visualise and enrich UAP (aka UFO) data
+Playing with Elastic & Kibana with UAP (UFO) data
+Use elasticsearch stack to store, visualise and enrich UAP (aka UFO) data